Migrating from Classic Editor to Gutenberg: the complete guide

 In this scenario, you will no longer use WordPress themes or certain plugins, but only the WordPress API to use it as a "Headless CMS."
 This is referred to as a decoupled approach.

 Designing a site using the JAMstack approach is not yet the most common method today because it requires additional technical skills.
 It is primarily adopted by major web players or companies seeking top performance.
-However, given the performance, security, and resilience benefits of this type of architecture, it is clear that this approach will gain market share in the coming years.
+However, given the performance, security, and resilience benefits of this type of architecture, I believe this approach will keep gaining ground in the coming years.